pereiramemo/AGS-and-ACN-tools/README.md

 ```

 The ags.sh and acn.sh are distrubuted in two different docker images which will be downloaded automatically from [dockerhub](https://hub.docker.com/) the first time you run the run_ags.sh and run_acn.sh scripts.

+### Go the the [wiki](https://github.com/pereiramemo/BiG-MEx/wiki) page to find the documentation, more in detail installation instructions, and getting started tutorial.